-The fluctuation in fertility rates emerges as a paramount demographic concern in recent years in Iran, leading the formulation of population policies that assign roles organizations addressing this pivotal issue (1).
-Fertility dynamics in Iran prompt national policies influenced by cultural, normative, religious, educational factors (2).
-The provincial assessment of fertility rates in Iran indicates trend toward suba replacement rates since the early 1990s.
-In 1997, four provinces (Guilan, Tehran, Semnan. and Isfahan) recorded sub-replacement fertility rates (3).
+The fluctuation in fertility rates emerges as a paramount demographic concern in recent years in Iran, leading to the formulation of population policies that assign roles to organizations addressing this pivotal issue (1).
+Fertility dynamics in Iran prompt national policies influenced by cultural, normative, religious, and educational factors (2).
+The provincial assessment of fertility rates in Iran indicates a trend toward sub-replacement rates since the early 1990s.
+In 1997, four provinces (Guilan, Tehran, Semnan, and Isfahan) recorded sub-replacement fertility rates (3).
 The 1999 report from the Statistical Center of Iran stated a national rate of 2.06 (1.88 and 2.39 for urban and rural areas, respectively).
-From 1996-2000, five out of 28 provinces sub-replacement had fertility rates, while 20 provinces had rates of 2-3, two provinces had rates of 3-4, and Sistan and Baluchistan had a rate of 5.
-In 2012, South Khorasan, Sistan and Baluchistan, Kohkiloyeh and Bover Ahmad, and Kurdistan experienced the highest fertility rates, while the rest of the provinces had rates below 2.
+From 1996-2000, five out of 28 provinces had sub-replacement fertility rates, while 20 provinces had rates of 2-3, two provinces had rates of 3-4, and Sistan and Baluchistan had a rate of 5.
+In 2012, South Khorasan, Sistan and Baluchistan, Kohkiloveh and Boyer Ahmad, and Kurdistan experienced the highest fertility rates, while the rest of the provinces had rates below 2.
 The lowest fertility rates were in Tehran, Isfahan, Mazandaran, and Merkazi.
 Despite an increasing population of women of reproductive age, births decreased from 2.2 million in 1986 to 1.35 million in 2011.
-Changes in the age pyramid cannot fertility iustify the decrease. necessitating exploration of other reasons (4).Nasiri et al. investigated the effects of economic factors on the fertility rate in Iran, concluding that total annual household expenses did not significantly impact the fertility rate.
-Another index, gross domestic product (GDP) per capita, indicated pure that economic indicators were not as significant as sociocultural variables, particularly women's employment status, in determining fertility.
+Changes in the age pyramid cannot justify the fertility decrease, necessitating exploration of other reasons (4).
+Nasiri et al. (5) investigated the effects of economic factors on the fertility rate in Iran, concluding that total annual household expenses did not significantly impact the fertility rate.
+Another index, gross domestic product (GDP) per capita, indicated that pure economic indicators were not as significant as sociocultural variables, particularly women's employment status, in determining fertility.

 Naderi Nabi et al. (1) (2020) examined fertility changes in Iran based on live birth sequences from 2006-2016.
-The study analyzed data on the birth rate of 15-49-year-old married women. comprising 2% of the sample population (983,000 people) from the 2006-2016 census.
+The study analyzed data on the birth rate of 15-49year-old married women, comprising 2% of the sample population (983,000 people) from the 2006-2016 census.
 The live birth sequence ratio from no child to one child (85%) and from one child to two children (76%) remained almost constant, but it decreased from three to four children (75% to 61%).
 Cumulative fertility in Iran increased from 3.2 in 2006 to 5.2 in 2016, indicating acceptable fertility among married women.
-Population policies targeting economic and welfare infrastructures, inflation reduction, job creation. and improved housing conditions aim to promote marriage and ultimately enhance fertility.
+Population policies welfare targeting economic and infrastructures, inflation reduction, job creation. and improved housing conditions aim to promote marriage and ultimately enhance fertility.